moverest/sway-resize/README.md

 ### From sources

-The program can be build from sources with:
+The program can be built from sources with:

 ```bash
 meson build